philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 crun R < checkClumpify_EG.R --no-save
 ```

-If all files were successful, `checkClumpify_EG.R` will return "Clumpify Successfully worked on all samples".
+If all files were successful, `checkClumpify_EG.R` will return "Clumpify successfully worked on all samples".

 If some failed, the script will also let you know.
 Try raising the number of nodes used (ex: "-c 20" to "-c 40") and run clumplify again.